1313e/e13Tools/README.rst

 Description
 ===========

-This repository contains a collection of functions that were created by 1313e.
+This package contains a collection of functions that were created by 1313e.
 Most functions were created for personal use, but have been changed and optimized to work for others as well.

 How to install